stases/math4ai_temp/docs/essentials/orthogonal.md

  We can see that evaluating coefficients in the expansion is very simple when using an orthonormal basis: each coefficient is equal to the dot product of the vector $$\mathbf{v}$$ with its corresponding basis vector.
 In the case of general basis, we would have to solve a system of linear equations in order to find coefficients of the expansion, which is much more complex.

+{: .summary}
+In linear algebra, an orthogonal projection measures how much one vector is composed of another.
+An orthogonal projection is a linear operator that projects vectors onto a subspace, which does not do anything new if applied more than once.
+An orthonormal basis is a special type of basis that has two important properties: all vectors have unit lengths, and all basis vectors are perpendicular to each other.
+Orthonormal bases provide a consistent way to represent vectors, and allow for simpler calculations in certain cases.
+For example, the coefficients in the expansion of an arbitrary vector in an orthonormal basis are equal to the dot product of the vector with its corresponding basis vector.

 [^1]: This is a standard mathematical notation that means the following: a function $f$ takes as an input a vector from the vector space $$V$$ and outputs a vector from a vector space $$V$$.
 [^2]: The $$\lVert$$ symbol denotes that this is the component of the vector $$\mathbf{a}$$ which is parallel to $$\mathbf{c}$$.